dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 The output of the **groupBy** operation is not a dataframe.
 It is a RelationalGroupedDataset.
 The operations allowed by this class are: avg, count, agg and pivot.

-When you execute the operation avg or count, it generates a Dataframe with the grouped columns plus an aditional column avg or count.
+When you execute the operation avg or count, it generates a Dataframe with the grouped columns plus an additional column: avg or count.
 In our case we want a dataframe with multiple aggregations.
 To do that it is required to use the **agg** operation:

 ```
     import org.apache.spark.sql.functions._
    val aggregatedDF = windows.agg(sum("totalCost"), count("*"))
 ```
 It is quite easy to include multiple aggregations to the result dataframe.
 The only requirement is to include the import of the default functions provided by spark.
-Take a look to this class to see all the functions you can use in your aggregations.
+Take a look at this class to see all the functions you can use in your aggregations.

 The final step is writing the aggregated data into a sink.
 ```
     val dfcount = aggregatedDF.writeStream.outputMode("complete").option("truncate", false).format("console").start()
     dfcount.awaitTermination()
 ```

-In our case the sink used is the console, but it could have been hive, another Kafka topic, parquet...
+In our case the sink used is the console, but it could have been hive, another Kafka topic, parquet etc.

 It is important to notice the parameter outputMode.
-We will go more in detail in the next post.
+We will go more into detail in the next post.

 The console output is: